norihiro/obs-vnc/doc/properties.md

 Port number for VNC server.
 Default is 5900.

+### User name
+Specifies user name for SASL authentication.
+This field is available if the plugin is built with libvncserver having SASL.

 ### Password
 Password for VNC server.
 Plain password is stored in the setting file.